JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseFive" class="collapse" aria-labelledby="headingFive" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
 We welcome local highschool students as computational research interns over summer break in order to 'get their feet wet' in bioinformatics research.
-Highschool students are expected to dedicate a minimum of 8 weeks, full-time, to their research projects.
+Highschool students are expected to dedicate a minimum of 8 weeks, full-time in-person, to their research projects.
 Students will be provided with a $4000 stipend for their work through the [CCB Summer Internship Fund](https://ccb.jhu.edu/internship.shtml).

+<i>Due to the large number of highschool students applying, we are currently unable to reply to all emails.
+Please feel free to reach out and follow up to express your interest and we will reach out to you as positions becomes available.
+We are unable to accomodate remote, hybrid, or part-time research experiences.</i>

 If you are interested in applying as a highschool-level computational research assistant, we recommend this guide:

 1. Email Prof. Fan with the subject line “Highschool RA Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, where you go to school, and why you are interested in this lab.
 This serves as your ‘cover letter.’